-I used my broiler to brulee the coarse sugar topping which transformed this vanilla custard into an extraordinary after-dinner treat.
-Cracking a spoon through the hardened sugar crust into the silky smooth custard revealed the two quintessential elements which made this Easy Creme Brulee Recipe so famous.
+I used my broiler to brulee the coarse sugar topping that transformed this vanilla custard into an extraordinary after-dinner treat.
+Cracking a spoon through the hardened sugar crust into the silky smooth custard revealed the two quintessential elements making this Easy Creme Brulee Recipe so famous.

 Classic Crème Brûlée in a white ramekin with a raspberry garnish.